TritonDataCenter/rfd/rfd/0014/README.md

 making it potentially un-importable (and possibly resulting in a kernel panic, and worse, allowing for the corruption of other data in the pool).

+This is particularly unfortunate for those offering Illumos zones or Linux containers with ZFS access to external entities who are only partly trusted and should have no ability to break their isolation from other zones or containers.

+Previous work in this area has mainly extended to separating the privilege of use of ZFS from the use of `zfs receive` -- such as the `PRIV_SYS_FS_IMPORT` privilege in Illumos.
+In this way, the partly trusted tenant zones can be denied entirely the ability to receive ZFS streams, the so-called "nuclear option".

+While in the long term, improving the validation performed by the DMU record parser is the clear solution to this, the problem is equivalent in complexity to writing a full `fsck` for ZFS.
+A full `fsck` is a project that has been brought up many times over the years but never implemented because of the vast amount of work involved, which makes this very long-term indeed.

-One way to mitigate the problem somewhat is to enable administrators to make trust decisions based on the origin of a given ZFS send stream.
-In this document, we propose an enhancement to the stream format to allow the use of cryptographic signatures to verify the origin of a stream.
+One shorter-term way to mitigate the problem somewhat is to enable the system to make trust decisions based on the origin of a given ZFS send stream.
+If the system can authenticate that the stream was originally produced by a legitimate `zfs send` on a known, trusted machine, then this limits the potential bad behavior that could be induced by the stream to match that which is already present on the trusted source machine.
+Any code which has its invariants broken by the stream's contents would also have them broken on the source machine, which is a far narrower scope for problems.

+In this document, we propose an enhancement to the stream format to allow the use of cryptographic signatures to verify the origin of a stream, both to provide this short-term mitigation, and also as a generally useful mechanism for enhanced integrity protection on ZFS send streams.

 ### Send stream record structure